nathangtg/AeroSystem/README.md

 3. Build the solution to ensure all dependencies are resolved.
 4. Run the `Program.cs` file to execute the AeroCheck application.

+## Additional Features

+- **Interactive User Interface**: Implemented interactive features to allow users to select flights, check-in passengers, and print boarding passes.
+- **Best Practices**: Utilized DateTime format to manage flight schedules and boarding times effectively.
+- **Data Structures and Algorithms**: Employed data structures and algorithms to efficiently manage passenger information, baggage, and staff assignments.
+- **Error Handling**: Implemented error handling mechanisms to ensure robustness and reliability of the application.
+- **Documentation**: Comprehensive documentation provided to enhance understanding and facilitate future maintenance.

 ## Additional Notes

 - Ensure that the .NET Core SDK is installed on your machine before running the project.
-- If you encounter any issues or have questions about the project, feel free to contact the authors.
+- If you encounter any issues or have questions about the project, feel free to contact the author.